ChongzhouFang/ChongzhouFang.github.io/_pages/about.md

 I am Chongzhou Fang, an assistant professor at Rochester Institute of Technology (RIT).
 Prior to that, I obtained my Doctoral degree at University of California, Davis.
 My main research interest lies in system and hardware security.
 I focus on both cloud scheduler security and side-channel attack &amp; defense in heterogeneous computing resources like FPGAs.
 I also expolore how LLM techniques can be applied to the field of cybersecurity.

-<span style="color: red;"><strong>[I'm hiring!]</strong></span> I am recruiting master students to join my lab.
+<span style="color: red;"><strong>[I'm hiring!]</strong></span> I am recruiting students to join my lab.
 If you’re interested, please email me your CV along with any relevant supporting materials (e.g., finished papers, demos).
-My email: cxfeec <i>at</i> rit.edu</b> You are also welcome to drop by my office if you are on campus!
+My email: cxfeec <i>at</i> rit.edu .
+You are also welcome to drop by my office if you are on campus!

 <p><i>Let’s explore the world of computer security together!</i></p>